McCleary--Rubin reconstruction for simple forest-skein groups: Preliminaries

 \subsubsection{Simplicity}

 The collection of all FS categories forms a category where the morphisms are monoidal functors preserving number of leaves.
 A \emph{quotient} of an FS category is then a surjective morphism.
 We say the Ore FS category $\cF$ is \emph{simple} if any proper quotient of $\cF$ is not left-cancellative.
-Note this is \emph{not} the usual definition of a simple object in the category theoretic sense as this requires the existence of a terminal object (and the category of Ore FS categories has no terminal object).
+Since having common right-multiple is preserved under quotient we have that $\cF$ is simple if and only if it does not admit any proper Ore quotient.
+Note this is \emph{not} the usual definition of a simple object in a category.